Invicara/Twinit-App-Template-Quick-Model-View/docs/developer guide/implementation/imp-projmake.md

  * filVersionId: the _id of a version of the file in the File Service

 The script then imports the contents of the bimpk into Twinit.
 For more information on the model import process please refer to the "Twinit Self-Led Developer Training Intermediate" course on [Twinit Academy](https://academy.twinit.io/enrollments).

+### mapboxTemplate Script

+The mapboxTemplate script is the template for the script used to requs temporary tokens from Mapbox to enable Mapbox features in the Twinit 2D/3D IafViewer.
+It gets added to newly created Quick Model View projects and is used by the Mapbox Token orchestrator.

+The script takes no inputs.

+When run, it fetches the Mapbox secret token from the Secrets collection.
+It then uses the secret token to request a temporary token from the Mapbox API.
+If successful, it returns the temporary token for the IafViewer to use.

 ### QuickViewAdminConfigTemplate User Config